psidhu42/school-district-analysis/README.md

 ### Scores by School Spending, Size, and Type

-The scores by school spending, size, and type did not change at all, as shown in the following images of the DataFrames
+The scores by school spending, size, and type did not change at all, as shown in the following images of the DataFrames.

+#### Spending

 * With All Scores: